deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 Restaking rewards are distributed either through the [KING Protocol](https://kingprotocol.org/) or EtherFi's own distributor contracts.
 Both solutions requires a multisig to post a merkle root onchain.
 The KING Protocol's root can be updated at any time by their [multisig](#security-council), which could be used to revoke distributed rewards and lead to the _loss of unclaimed yield_.

 Contracts may also be paused without delay to prevent further deposits and withdrawals.
 Different multisigs may resume the contracts.
 In addition to that, user funds can be trapped in _Ether.fans_ NFTs with the possibility of adding withdrawal fees of up to 65 `ETH` per withdrawal.

+### Liquid Vaults

+Contracts related to _Liquid Vaults_ are immutable.
+Nonetheless, the operators of the vault can manage the entirity of the funds depositted by users.
+[Multisig #3](#security-council) which requries 4-of-6 signers can set which actions are allowed to be performed by which curator.
+This can include any function call in external contracts, potentially interacting with other DeFi protocols.
+The curators, which include multisigs and one Externally Owned Account (EOA), can then execute those different management functions, directly utilizing user funds.
+Allowing interactions with a malicious contract could lead to the _loss of user funds_.
+In addition to that, the curators have the ability to set the exchange rate, which determine the worth of each vault share.
+Abusing the exchange rate could lead to the _loss of user funsd_.

+The main admin of the vault, [Multisig #3](#security-council), can set withdrawal restrictions, potentially preventing user from withdrawing their funds, or adding withdrawal delays.
+The contracts can be paused by indefinitely a [Multisig #3](#security-council) and one [EOA](#security-council).
+The [Multisig #3](#security-council) is in charge of all the access control on _Liquid Vault_ contracts.

 > Upgradeability score: High